El Paso massacre puts freshman Rep. Escobar in consoler role

 Escobar resigned her post as county judge in 2017 to run for the seat held by Beto O’Rourke when he left to run unsuccessfully for the U.S. Senate.
 One bump on her journey came when some primary opponents complained that her husband, immigration judge Michael Pleters, had been appointed by President Donald Trump’s first attorney general, Jeff Sessions, and was charged with upholding the administration’s policies.

-Escobar won the six-way primary with 61 percent of the vote, and the general election with nearly 67 percent.
+Escobar won the six-way primary with 61 percent of the vote and the general election with nearly 67 percent.

 Her heady ascent to the House came with the most diverse class of new members in history and she swiftly made a name for herself as a poised questioner of Trump administration officials on the Judiciary Committee.
 She favors an impeachment inquiry into Trump’s conduct, a decision she said she came to after reading special counsel Robert Mueller’s account of potential presidential obstruction of justice.